wp-plugins/squirrly-seo/readme.txt

 == Installation ==
 1. Log In as an Admin on your Wordpress blog.
-2. In the menu displayed to the left, there is a "Plugins" tab.
+2. In the menu displayed on the left, there is a "Plugins" tab.
 Click it.
 3. Now click "Add New".
 4. There, you have the buttons: "Search | Upload | Featured | Popular | Newest".
 Click "Upload".
 5. Upload the squirrly-seo.zip file.